Traveling Back in Time

-Give students a homework assignment.
-They must find one item at home that fits one of the definitions of memory (from the book).
-They will bring the item to school to share with the class.
-See Handout One: Recalling Memories.
+Children talk at home about family memories.
+They may find one item at home that fits one of the definitions of memory (from the book) and bring it to school to share and tell.
+It can also be used as an ice breaker when they meet their senior friend.
+See handout: Recalling Memories.